9 Low-Stress Jobs That Pay Well

 Astronomer

 Observing the stars and studying exoplanets with ground-based equipment is a clear job choice.
-An astronomer leaves all the intense studies and stress in university.
+An astronomer leaves all the intense studies and stress at university.
 Instead, math, science, and research are the focus.
-With this career yielding a salary of 110k to 150k, this profession can land you a high-paying position at NASA.
-Secondly, researching and documenting data makes this job stress-free and a breath of fresh air from all the intense studies to obtain a doctoral degree.
-Finally, having the opportunity to embrace the darkness and silence of the night sky is a rewarding and fulfilling career if you prefer a calm work environment.
+With a salary of 110k to 150k, this career can lead to a high-paying position at NASA.
+Secondly, researching and documenting data make this job stress-free and a breath of fresh air after all the intense studies required to obtain a doctoral degree.
+Finally, embracing the darkness and silence of the night sky is a rewarding and fulfilling career if you prefer a calm work environment.

 - Benjamin Earley, CEO, HOLT